by Lynn Nottage. Directed by Phoenix Rayo.

 Hope and redemption, one sacred sandwich at a time.

 Savour the flavours of each scintillating sandwich at Clyde’s.
-Double Pulitzer Prize winner Lynn Nottage’s fierce new comedy celebrates resilience, redemption, and the power of second chances.
+Double Pulitzer Prize winner Lynn Nottage’s fierce comedy celebrates resilience, redemption, and the power of second chances.

 From breaking free from incarceration to breaking bread in a Pennsylvanian truck stop, Clyde’s offers a place to learn and earn.
-The kitchen crew’s quest for the perfect sandwich reveals a deeper hunger for healing and human connection.
+The ex-convict kitchen crew’s quest for the perfect sandwich reveals a deeper hunger for healing and human connection.
 Pushing the boundaries of social norms with experimental ingredients, they spark a revolution of personal growth – one radical roll at a time.
-Even those picky about pickles will relish every bite of Clyde’s, offering fresh perspectives on the greater good of humanity and social reform.
-You’ll never see a sandwich the same way again.

 Buy Tickets